The following principles guide the ongoing review, development, and delivery of our UG and PGT courses:

 Build on existing success

-Promote the known benefits of the University community and its wider networks, to include (but not be restricted to) the impact of Bath research and the application of knowledge to real-world settings; employability through distinctive placement experiences; learning and developing in a World Heritage City and the South West region; and a distinctive educational ethos.
+Promote the known benefits of the University community and its wider networks, including the impact of Bath research and the application of knowledge to real-world settings; employability through distinctive placement and other applied experiences; learning and developing in a World Heritage City and the South West region; and a well-articulated educational ethos.

 Engage with research